+TSB solves problem with standing orders

-New problems with TSB standing orders
+TSB said problems with standing orders affecting some customers had been resolved.

-Troubled TSB is braced for two tough days as customers continue to face difficulties following the bank's IT switchover.

-The bank admitted some customers had problems with standing orders on Tuesday - the first day of the month, popular for regular payments.

-TSB is urging people who use internet banking to log in via the official website, rather than via old bookmarks or links.
-Those having difficulties using the mobile app are being told to reinstall the app and try again.
+The bank, which has been grapping with problems following an IT switchover, said any scheduled payments had now been processed.

-Some customers have complained that payments have failed to complete, with some raising concerns over standing orders.
+Some customers complained on Tuesday that payments had failed to complete, with some raising concerns over standing orders.

-"We know there are some issues with a small number of standing orders today, we are working hard to resolve these," a TSB spokeswoman said.
+TSB bosses face questions from MPs on Wednesday about the IT problems.

 Problems began after TSB shut down services for two days from the evening of Friday, 20 April to move customer data from former owner Lloyds to a new IT system managed by its Spanish owner Sabadell.